-6 weeks - 2.5-10 hours of independent study per week 8 weeks - 2-7.5 hours of independent study per week 10 weeks - 1.5-6 hours of independent study per week Additional Details Subject/Course Level: Public Policy/Undergraduate $\label{lem:Grading/Final exam status: Offered for pass/not pass grade only.
-Final} \label{lem:Grading/Final}$ exam not required.

-Supervised Independent Study and Research: Read Less [-] PUB POL 200 Introduction to Policy Analysis 4 Units Terms offered: Spring 2019, Spring 2018, Spring 2017 This introductory course will integrate various social science disciplines and apply these perspectives to problems of public policy.
+6 weeks - 2.5-10 hours of independent study per week 8 weeks - 2-7.5 hours of independent study per week 10 weeks - 1.5-6 hours of independent study per week Additional Details Subject/Course Level: Public Policy/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
+Final exam not required.
+Supervised Independent Study and Research: Read Less [-] PUB POL C199C Berkeley Changemaker: Labor Research for Action and Policy (L-RAP) 1 Unit Terms offered: Fall 2022, Fall 2021 This practicum is an applied research training course that accompanies PUBPOL 160AC Work, Justice, and the Labor Movement and connects the Berkeley Changemaker L&S 12 to the discipline of public policy.
+It is designed to provide a robust training in research methods and community engagement with worker organizations to inform policies for a fair, inclusive, and democratic society.
+The practicum integrates elements of quantitative and qualitative research methods in a semester-long servicelearning project in partnership with a worker organization.
+Students will work in teams to collect and analyze data thematically, and learn to use digital tools to disseminate the research findings to various audiences.
+Berkeley Changemaker: Labor Research for Action and Policy (L-RAP): Read More [+] Rules & Requirements Prerequisites: Co-enrollment in PUB POL 160AC, ETH STD 160AC, or SOCIOL 116AC Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture and 2 hours of fieldwork per week Additional Details Subject/Course Level: Public Policy/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
+Alternative to final exam.
+Instructor: Ferus-Comelo Also listed as: ETH STD C199C Berkeley Changemaker: Labor Research for Action and Policy (L-RAP): Read Less [-] PUB POL 200 Introduction to Policy Analysis 4 Units Terms offered: Spring 2019, Spring 2018, Spring 2017 This introductory course will integrate various social science disciplines and apply these perspectives to problems of public policy.
 Throughout the academic term, students will apply knowledge of politics, economics, sociology, and quantitative methods in the analysis of case studies of policymakers and managers making decisions.
 Students learn to use the techniques of social science to evaluate projects and programs.
 Course will include the preparation of a major paper for a client.
 Introduction to Policy Analysis: Read More [+] Rules & Requirements Prerequisites: Open only to students in the Graduate School of Public Policy Hours & Format Fall and/or spring: 15 weeks - 4 hours of lecture per week Additional Details Subject/Course Level: Public Policy/Graduate Grading: Letter grade.